adiseshan1505/adiseshan1505/README.md

-# Hi there, I'm Adiseshan! 👋
+# Hi there, I'm Adiseshan!
+An aspiring AI-Ml engfineer with strong interest in full stack development👋
 > “Crafting digital solutions by writing logical and robust code for smooth deployment in your servers.”
+---
+## 👨‍💻Work Experience

-**Software Engineer Intern @ ZingHR**
+- Software Engineer Intern @ZingHR, Mumbai, Maharashtra (May2025-Present)
-Crafting digital solutions by writing logical and robust code for smooth deployment in your servers.
+  * Worked on LLMs, finetuned them.
+Built OCR model for scratch for claims.
+  * Built a frontend UI for them using Next.js and TypeScript to manage lots of users and their clients as well.
 ---

 ## 🚀 About Me